 The Early Life of Tim Berners-Lee

-Tim Berners-Lee entered the world in England in Southwest London back in June 8, 1955.
-His parents were named Mary Lee Woods and Conway Berners-Lee; he had three siblings.
-The Berners-Lee couple worked with the very first ever commercial computer which was the FerrantiMark1 so you could say that computers were his legacy.
+Timothy John Berners-Lee was born in London on June 8, 1955.
+His parents were Mary Lee Woods and Conway Berners-Lee; he had three siblings.
+The Berners-Lee couple worked with the very first ever commercial computer, the Ferranti Mark 1 so you could say that computers were his legacy.